UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-181.md

 # Axiom Trilateral Coherence Connections

+## Description

-The connections between the Trilateral Coherence Axiom and other core axioms, particularly its integration with Canonical Representation and extension of the framework to include dynamics and context.
+The connections between the [[uor-c-017|Trilateral Coherence]] Axiom and other core axioms, particularly its integration with [[uor-c-004|Canonical Representation]] and extension of the framework to include dynamics and context.

 ## Metadata